-So, if you have an e-commerce store and you target Japanese people, but your items in your web pages are sold in packs of nine or four, you will definitely have a high bounce rate – this will then signal the search engines that your page is not good enough for your target audience.
+So, if you have an e-commerce store and you target Japanese people, but the items in your web pages are sold in packs of nine or four, you will definitely have a high bounce rate – this will then signal the search engines that your page is not good enough for your target audience.

-Another thing is the sign-up forms – in Japan, people generally avoid giving out too much information because Japanese people value their anonymity and privacy.
+Another thing is the sign-up forms – in Japan, people generally avoid giving out too much information because they value their anonymity and privacy.
 So, if you ask for more than their email address, you are highly likely not to get significant conversions, but an increase in bounce rates and cart abandonment.

 Also, Japanese people honor group solidarity.
 So, decision-making about a purchase takes longer than their western counterpart.